Architecture of Vienna

 4 / Things to do in Vienna: Eat cake

-I may have never heard of a Sacher Torte, but I’m going to become its BFF by the week’s end.
-If there’s anything that binds me and Ella together, it’s butter, flour, and sugar.
-I schedule my next dental cleaning and begin researching the best places to have one.
+I may have never heard of a Sacher Torte, but I will become its BFF by the week’s end.
+If anything binds me and Ella, it’s butter, flour, and sugar.
+I schedule my next dental cleaning and research the best places to have one.

 As any baker knows, the key to confection perfection is using the highest quality ingredients.
 The original Sacher Torte’s ingredients are deceptively minimal: flour, sugar, eggs, chocolate, butter, and apricot jam.

-After the cake is baked, it’s sliced in half and a thin coating of warm apricot jam is spread upon each layer.
+After the cake is baked, it’s sliced in half, and a thin coating of warm apricot jam is spread on each layer.
 It’s then reassembled and topped with a chocolate glaze.
 Traditionally, the Sacher Torte is served with a dollop of unsweetened whipped cream on the side.

 Demel cafe